hotae319/BubbleBall/README.md

 ## Prerequisite
 * Required to have **automate.json, 2.json, movableObjects.json, bb.log** in the same folder as two python scripts.
+* Of course, you should have a bubble-ball game file.
 * If you wanna change the level, you have to import this module and use the function with argument(level)

 ## How to use
 * Ex) level 2 (It is already selected in __main__.)
-1. Locate the requires files in the same folder
+1. Locate the requires files in the same folder(You can put this two python scripts into the bubble ball game directory)
 2. run parsing_movableobjects_levels.py
 3. It will ask you to enter the initial configuration you want for each ID. ex) Input the configuration [x,y,r] list of the metal block on [0, 8, 150, 25, 0] with "AO6G" ID.
 You should enter the numbers by space: